 - (a) Filing.
 To appeal a Board of Veterans' Appeals (Board) decision, a person adversely affected by the decision must file a Notice of Appeal with the Clerk, within the time allowed by law.
-See Rule 4(a) (Time for Appeal).
+See Rule 4(a).
 Because the Notice of Appeal will likely contain personal identifiers, that electronic record will be locked and accessible through CM/ECF only to CM/ECF Users in that case.
 See E-Rule 4(b).
-Failure to timely file a Notice of Appeal in accordance with law will result in dismissal of the appeal.
+Failure to file a timely Notice of Appeal in accordance with law will result in dismissal of the appeal, except to the extent an untimely Notice of Appeal satisfies Rule 4(a)(3).
 See also Rule 38(b) (Failure to Act). - (b) Service.
 The appellant shall serve a copy of the Notice of Appeal on any party to the proceedings before the Board other than the Secretary of Veterans Affairs (Secretary), as well as any person whose absence from the appeal may as a practical matter impair or impede that person's ability to protect his or her interest.
 See Rule 25 (Filing and Service).